joelngwt/joelngwt.github.io/_posts/quick-crash-course-for-setting-up-kubernetes-on-eks/2020-09-25-quick-crash-course-for-setting-up-kubernetes-on-eks.md

             secretKeyRef:
               name: database
               key: DATABASE_USERNAME
+        # CPU limits for the container.
+The values are in CPU units.
+If your node has 2 vCPUs/cores,
+        # then the maximum limit you can input is 2000m or 2.
+Anything higher than that will
+        # result in an error.
+        # The request is the minimum amount of CPU that the container will reserve for itself.
+        # While in operation, CPU will be between request and limit.(request < x < limit)
+        # The "requests" value must be defined if you are intending to use a horizontal pod autoscaler.
+        resources:
+          limits:
+            cpu: 100m # or 0.1
+            memory: 200Mi # You can also set memory limits.
+Optional.
+          requests:
+            cpu: 50m # or 0.05
+            memory: 100Mi
         # config.yaml will appear in your container in the specified mountPath
         volumeMounts:
         - name: config-volume